 Take “The Ride” of Your Life on This NYC Tour

-It seems that taking a ride on a tour bus and having an informed guide point out a city’s sites is no longer enough for the average tourist.
+It seems that sitting on a tour bus and having an informed guide point out a city’s sites is no longer enough for the average tourist.
 Nowadays bus tours must have a theme – some might say a shtick – not to mention a really cool bus.
 The tour must be tied to movies or TV shows, or food or drinks or ghosts or scavenger hunts.
 And of course, it must be interactive.

-I got to try a more extreme rendition of this new generation of city tours when I took “The Ride” during a *conference in New York City recently.
+I got to try a more extreme rendition of this new generation of city tours when I took “The Ride” bus tour during a *conference in New York City recently.
 Based on the reactions of all the people on the bus with me I would say it’s a fun tour — with a few caveats for families to consider.

 Here’s what we thought of The Ride and whether it’s worth it to try it with kids.

 The bus itself is novel.
 It has floor-to-ceiling windows, a glass roof, rainbow LED lights and three rows of stadium seating that all face the same side of the bus (top).
 You can only see one side of any given street, but everyone can see really well.